web3privacy/docs/docs/core-team.md

 * web3privacynow@skiff.com

-Note: If you have Skiff you can make the communication E2E encrypted.
+Note: If you use Skiff/Proton Mail you can make the communication E2E encrypted.